Pratik-11/questdb.io/docs/operations/capacity-planning.md

 | `sndbuf`  | Maximum send buffer size on each TCP socket.
 If value is -1 socket send buffer remains unchanged from OS default.                                                                                                          |
 | `rcvbuf`  | Maximum receive buffer size on each TCP socket.
 If value is -1, the socket receive buffer remains unchanged from OS default.                                                                                               |

-For example, this is configuration for Linux with relatively low number of concurrent connections:
+For example, this is the configuration for Linux with a relatively low number of concurrent connections:

 ```ini title="server.conf InfluxDB line protocol network example configuration for moderate number of concurrent connections"